benkutil/benkutil.github.io/source/_portfolio/2015-06-odometer.md

             alt: Screen contributors see after they’ve submitted time
             caption: >
                 Odometer became the test bed for the new design system, development technologies, and writing style.
-    -   body: |
-            Odometer makes it easier for individual contributors to keep track of their time.
-Project Managers rely on those time entries to provide an accurate look at future schedules, budgets, and resource use.
     -   figure:
             image: portfolio/odometer-original-sketch.jpg
             alt: The initial user-flow and sketches for Odometer.